 While everyone has their different ideas of what's fun, sometimes a toy is just a bad idea waiting to happen.
 If a parent ever buys such a toy for their child, it's sure to ruin their every birthday or Christmas.
 The mere lack of articulation doesn't make a toy Horrible, as that's just too common.
 It takes some real ingenuity to make you truly regret a purchase.

-Important Note: Merely being offensive in its subject matter is not enough to justify a work as So Bad It's Horrible.
+Important Note: Merely being offensive in its subject matter is not enough to justify a work as Horrible.
 Hard as it is to imagine at times, there is a market for all types of deviancy (no matter how small a niche it is).
 It has to fail to appeal even to that niche to qualify as this.